 From the awareness and interest stages, customers move into the decision stage.
 At this point, potential customers will look at your prices, features, and other factors.
 If they like what you have available, they will enter the action stage of the sales funnel.
 In this stage, they will choose whether they want to make a purchase or not.

 The Different Types of Sales Funnels

-In modern marketing, there are many types of sales funnels.
+In modern marketing, there are many types of sales funnels out there that you can use as a template depending on your specific needs.
 The traditional idea of a sales funnel should be updated because the process no longer occurs in a funnel shape.
 Instead, there are a variety of ways for buyers to enter the awareness and interest stages of the buying process.
-To learn more about the different types of sales funnels, read on.
+Learn how to better optimize your website/funnel and get higher conversions To learn more about the different types of sales funnels, read on.